- The React portfolio website you'll build

 <div className='opacity-0 group-hover:opacity-100 flex justify-center items-center flex-col'>

-<span className=' text-lg font-bold text-white tracking-wider'>
+<span className='text-lg font-bold text-white tracking-wider'>Project Title</span>

 <div className='pt-8 text-center'>

-<button className='text-center rounded-lg px-4 py-3 m-2 bg-white text-gray-700 font-bold text-lg'>
+<a href='/'><button className='text-center rounded-lg px-4 py-3 m-2 bg-white text-gray-700 font-bold text-lg'>Demo</button></a>

-<button className='text-center rounded-lg px-4 py-3 m-2 bg-white text-gray-700 font-bold text-lg'>
+<a href='/'><button className='text-center rounded-lg px-4 py-3 m-2 bg-white text-gray-700 font-bold text-lg'>Code</button></a>

 </div>